keith-oak/unifiedcatalogpy/README.md

 domains = client.get_governance_domains()
 ```

-**💡 Good to know:** Detailed usage examples for supported functionality is provided in the documentation section below. _Let's get automating!_
+**💡 Good to know:** Detailed usage examples for supported functionality is provided in the documentation section below. _Let's automate!_

 ## Documentation 📖

 Here is what's possible with the `UnifiedCatalogPy` client.

 > [!NOTE]
-> Remember that the library is not locked to a specific version of the Microsoft Purview API as an official API for the Unified Catalog is not yet available.
+> This library is not locked to a specific version of the Microsoft Purview API as an official API for the Unified Catalog is not yet available.
 This means functionality may change unexpectedly.
 [See limitations](#limitations-)

 ### Governance Domain